MHendricks/Esp8266-to-Arduino-WebServer-example/readme.md

 # Wiring

+ESP----UNO
+TX-----10
+RX-----11
+GND----GND

- - Provide 3.3v 250ma+ to the ESP's vcc. **NOTE** Unless you are using something like the Adafruit Huzzah that explicitly says so, the ESP is not 5v tolerant.
+Provide 3.3v 250ma+ to the ESP's vcc. **NOTE** Unless you are using something like the Adafruit Huzzah that explicitly says so, the ESP is not 5v tolerant.
+The ESP requires more power than most arduino's can provide so I wouldn't use the 3.3v from the arduino.
- - Connect the TX line of the esp to pin 10 on the Arduino Uno.
-Note: The TX pin is shared with your USB-serial cable.
- - Connect the ESP's Ground to the Arduino's Ground.

 I am using a adafruit Huzza for my ESP8266.
-This simplifies the wireing setup, but this will work with a ESP8266-01, you just need to connect a resistor between VCC and CH_PD to ensure the wireless device is powered up.
+This simplifies the wireing setup, but this will work with a ESP8266-01, you just need to connect a 10k resistor between VCC and CH_PD to enable the wireless.

 # Flashing the Esp8266